cozygene/CellTypeSpecificMethylationAnalysis/README.md

 ### Parametric Simulations

 Figure 1 and Supplementary Figure 7 evaluate the methods when a phenotype affects methylation (X|Y).
-They can be replicated with the following
+They can be reproduced with the following

 ```r
 parametric_simulations(data_dir, results_dir, plots_dir,